fifthgear/fifthgear-raw/README.md

 Below is conceptual documentation related to the types of data that can be automatically requested from our system.
 Each number represents a different request, signifying a different interaction, or bridge, between your system and ours.

 1. **Item lookup** - your ecommerce platform can request different attributes of a specific product and our system will return the following details and more.
       - **Product** - name, category, description, item attributes, UPC codes, personalization information, model numbers and model attributes, related items, unit of measurement, alias item numbers, item type (physical or virtual), special order item status, and more.
       - **Pricing** - retail pricing, promotional pricing, discounts, and even more customization.
-      - **Ecommerce Logic** - Availability status, inventory, gift card information, gift status, return policies, drop ship status, shipping information, sales price text,
+      - **Ecommerce Logic** - Availability status, inventory, gift card information, gift status, return policies, drop ship status, shipping information, sales price text.
       - **Kitting** - kitting information, required components, pricing, ID numbers, kit grouping data.

 2. **Item Inventory Lookup** - your ecommerce platform can request the available quantity on hand (inventory less quantity on sales order) of a specific item, as well as the next available date and active/inactive status.